-- 1) A health care provider licensed in Alaska, or exempt from licensure under Alaska law(AS 08.64.370(1), (2), or (4), OR - 2) a person acting at the direction and under the supervision of a physician licensed in Alaska, or exempt from licensure.
+- 1) A health care provider licensed in Alaska, or exempt from licensure under Alaska law(AS 08.64.370(1), (2), or (4), OR - a person acting at the direction and under the supervision of a physician licensed in Alaska, or exempt from licensure.

 As interpreted by ASAA, Athletic Trainer means a Certified Athletic Trainer.
-As interpreted by ASAA, "Trained" means that the provider:
+KPBSD Policy AR 6145.22 does not allow trainers to stan As interpreted by ASAA, "Trained" means that the provider: